How much does it cost to produce a pair of Air Jordan XXXI’s?

 So, how much does it REALLY cost Nike™ to make a flash pair of Air Jordan XXXI’s?
 Nike must be making big bucks on every pair of shoes they make, right?
 Why does it cost $185.00 to buy a basketball shoe?
 What is the real cost to make a pair of these high-end sneakers?

 Cost to make Air Jordan XXXI’s

 There it is!
 WHAM!
 The retail store just took 50% of the Air Jordan price right off the top.
 Why does the retail store get to make all that profit?
-Remember, the store must pay their employees, rent the store space, pay to keep the lights on and they may have borrowed the money to buy the shoe from Nike.
+Remember, the store must pay their employees, rent the store space, pay to keep the lights on, and they may have borrowed the money to buy the shoe from Nike.
 So, the store collects 50% but has lots of expenses to cover.
-While the Air Jordan XXXI will sell out fast, the store will have other shoes they need to sell at a discount.
+While the Air Jordan XXXI will sell out fast, the store will still have other shoes they need to sell at a discount.